manuqlly/RobustSORT/README.md

 ## Author

-RobustSort was created by manuqlly.
+RobustSort was created by Selva.